 Standardized test scores (if a college requires them): your scores on the SAT and ACT.

-But the thing is, a perfect score on the ACT and SAT is pretty rare!
-Only about one-tenth of 1% of ACT test takers get a 36, and it’s roughly the same (a fraction of one percent) who get a perfect score on the SAT.
-Seems like if you spend so much time trying to grab that gold ring, the admissions committee has practically got to let you in, right?
+However….a perfect score on the ACT and SAT is really, really uncommon.
+Only about one-tenth of 1% of ACT test takers get a 36, and about the same number (way less than one percent) receive a perfect score on the SAT.

 A perfect score will not make admissions officers ignore a cliché application that shows no self-awareness, no non-academic interests, no risk-taking, and no initiative.